Wander Franco Player Props: Rays vs. Twins

 Wander Franco At The Plate

-- Franco leads Tampa Bay in slugging percentage (.498) thanks to 27 extra-base hits.
+- Franco has an OPS of .874, fueled by an OBP of .374 and a team-best slugging percentage of .500 this season.

-- Among qualified hitters in MLB action, he ranks 11th in batting average, 20th in on-base percentage, and 24th in slugging.
+- He ranks ninth in batting average, 18th in on base percentage, and 25th in slugging among qualifying hitters in baseball.

-- Franco is batting .429 during his last outings and is on a nine-game hitting streak.
+- Franco will look to extend his 10-game hitting streak.
+He's batting .421 during his last outings.

-- Franco has picked up a hit in 73.7% of his 57 games this season, with more than one hit in 36.8% of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.